t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Proposed Method

-Figure~\ref{fig:shapeVAE}(b) and (c) report the VAE training results of each dataset, 2-D multiclass blending dataset ($\mathcal{D}_{mix}$)~\cite{chan2021remixing} and 2-D topology optimization dataset ($\mathcal{D}_{TO}$)~\cite{bendsoe2003topology, wang2020data}, respectively.
-Concise description of the datasets can be found in Section~\ref{data_description}.
-All binary images of microstructures $I(x, y)$ are converted into SDFs $\phi(x, y)$ to facilitate VAE training (Figure~\ref{fig:shapeVAE}(a))~\cite{zhang20193d, dai2017shape, liu2020topological}.
-The VAE architecture was set based on that in L. Wang \textit{et al}.~\cite{wang2020deep}.
-The dimension of latent space is set as 10, with the trade-off between dimensionality and reconstruction error taken into account.
-Adam optimizer~\cite{kingma2014adam} was used under training the VAE with the following setting: learning rate $10^{-4}$, batch size 128, epochs 150, and dropout probability 0.4.
+Figure~\ref{fig:shapeVAE}(b) and (c) report the VAE training results of each dataset, 2-D multiclass blending dataset ($\mathcal{D}_{mix}$)~\cite{chan2022remixing} and 2-D topology optimization dataset ($\mathcal{D}_{TO}$)~\cite{bendsoe2003topology, wang2020data}, respectively.
+A concise description of the datasets can be found in Section~\ref{data_description}.
+The VAE architecture was set based on that of Wang et al.~\cite{wang2020deep}.
+The dimension of the latent space is set as 10, with the trade-off between dimensionality and reconstruction error taken into account.
+The Adam optimizer~\cite{kingma2014adam} was used to train the VAE with the following setting: learning rate $10^{-4}$, batch size 128, epochs 150, and dropout probability 0.4.
 Each shape dataset is split into training set and validation set with the ratio of 80\% and 20\%, respectively.
 In Figure~\ref{fig:shapeVAE}(b) and (c), each training history shows stable convergence behavior for both training and validation.
 From the plots of SDF instances on the right side, we qualitatively confirm good agreement between the input instances (top) and their reconstruction (bottom), for both training results.